piocalderon/piocalderon.github.io/_posts/2018-01-21-the_words_of_the_oscars.md

 ---
 layout: post
-title: Words of The Oscars
+title: The Words of The Oscars
 categories: [Data]
 excerpt: We look at which words (and consequently topics) appear in plot summaries of Oscar-worthy films from 1928 to 2016.